finnito/Science/content/12ess/as91187/4-energy-transformations.md

 ## Gravitational Potential Energy / _Pūngao tō ā-papa_

-> The energy a potential an object has to fall in a gravitational field.
+> The potential an object has to fall in a gravitational field.

 \begin{aligned}
     E_{p} &= mass \times gravity \times height \\
     E_{p} &= m \times g \times h
 \end{aligned}

-<p class="instruction">Pātai: What can we change about a meteorite to give it more gravitational potential energy?</p>
+<p class="instruction">Pātai: What can we change about a meteoroid to give it more gravitational potential energy?</p>

 ---